 Midge / EmergersSparkle Wing RS2

-The Sparkle Wing RS2 is a variation of Rim Chung's legendary RS2 emerger that adds a subtle flash element to this already deadly pattern.
+The Sparkle Wing RS2 is a variation of Rim Chung's legendary RS2 emerger that adds a subtle flash element to this already effective pattern.
 This streamlined design features a white fluorofiber tail that suggests a trailing shuck, a slim grey superfine dubbing body, and a wing of pearl mini flat braid that provides flash and visibility while maintaining the pattern's essential minimalist profile.
 The sparse construction and subdued colors make it highly effective on pressured fish.

 Year Round